decoy/blog/source/_posts/2018-10-12-bad-interview-questions.md

 During that time, I iterated.
 I wrote down which questions worked well to draw out a candidates skills and which ones didn't.
 Most of the time I could confidently tell within those 30 minutes whether they had what we wanted or not.
 And, if I wasn't confident, I passed them on anyway.
 I didn't want my gut 'feeling' to be the deciding factor on someone's employment.

 But I was mostly surprised at how effective this method was.
-At the end of every interview, I could accurately describe their skills relative to mine to my manager so he knew which ones to interview next, and I could repeat the results of the process with the next candidate.
+At the end of every interview, I could accurately communicate their skills relative to mine to my manager so he knew which ones to interview next, and I could repeat the results of the process with the next candidate.

 Iteration is always important.
 Something I've learned relatively recently is to keep metrics at each 'stage' of an interview process.
 Every stage acts like a 'filter'.
-It's an arbitrary line in the sand that they have to make it across.
+They're an arbitrary line in the sand that candidates have to make it across.
 "The top 10 candidates".
-It's important to know where people fall out, and if great candidates are falling through.
-If you see a problem fix it and try again.
+It's important to know where people fall out and if great candidates are falling through.
+If you see a problem, fix it and try again.

 # Conclusion - Interviews vs. Tests